jackshiels/LightSense/README.md

 # Solution: LightSense Light Monitoring and Presentation
 Energy can take many forms - heat, light, sound, and many more.
 However, what's the use of energy if it is not being enjoyed by the user?

-LightSense is a family of small sensor units with a specific purpose - to track light and temperature levels in rooms, correlate them with human occupation of those rooms, and recommend the user adjusts their energy usage when room energy is being wasted.
+LightSense is a family of small sensor units with a specific purpose - to track light levels in rooms, correlate them with human occupation of those rooms, and recommend the user adjusts their energy usage when room energy is being wasted.
 For example, a room may be left with the lights on, but nobody is there.
 This is a waste!
-Similarly, a window may be left open, leading to an unacceptable drop in temperature when the user arrives home.
-In this case, valuable heat energy is lost.
-Preventative alerts allow both situations to be avoided or mitigated.

 This system would be split into three sensors:
 - An external light monitor